angelolab/ark-analysis/docs/_rtd/windows_setup.md

 ```

+### Mounting Issues

+If Jupyter cannot locate the path to a certain external drive, that likely means WSL failed to mount it correctly.
+You'll need to restart WSL to force remount all external drives.

+To do so, run the following steps:

+* Run `wsl --shutdown`
+* Docker Desktop will prompt you in the bottom right to Restart the service.
+Click `Restart`.
+* After a few seconds, run `wsl -l -v`.
+All 3 Linux distros (Ubuntu 20.04, docker-desktop, and docker-desktop-data) should be running.

 ### If you run into more Windows-specific issues

 Please open an [issue](https://github.com/angelolab/ark-analysis/issues) on our GitHub page.
 Note that our codebase has not been extensively tested on Windows.